AntArch/antarch.github.io/_posts/2015-03-16-LLUCAS-Sprint04.md

 * GitHub blogging with Jekyll
 * Meeting with potential PhD student
 * Start ingest of ABP data into POSTGRES environment
+* Get Darren in contact with the utility sector
 * Watching Brief
 	* Web - DARREN is a blocker
 	* OS meeting